 Available now on Blu-ray and VOD

-Takashi Miike can be quite… eclectic, and in recent years his output has included several manga adaptions and kids TV shows.
+The films of Takashi Miike can be rather… eclectic.
+In recent years his output has included several manga adaptions and kids TV shows after all.
 But here he goes back to basics with a story about gangsters, call girls and corrupt cops.
 But is this really a love story?
 Does it have something for long term fans and newcomers alike?
 In some ways these things are true.
 It certainly contains a lot of bizarre imagery without ever being too nightmarish, and it certainly has a story about a naive young couple brought together by a series of unhappy coincidences.
-But overall the result is a perfect gateway movie into his more extreme projects, which is interesting to see unfold after he’s made over one hundred films.
+But overall the result is a perfect gateway movie into his more extreme projects, which is interesting to see unfold after he’s made over one hundred movies.

 Things start off very slowly as boxer Leo (Masataka Kubota) struggles to find motivation in his life beyond winning the next match.
 However his career is about to fall apart after he suffers a knock-out in the ring without any clear reason, and a doctor and shows him some very bad news on a brain scan.
 It’s not what he wanted to give him a new lease on life, but like other stories of this kind it does manage to push him into taking action he wouldn’t normally have considered.
 Meanwhile drug addicted prostitute Monica (Sakurako Konishi) is struggling to pay off her father’s debts to a yakuza clan.
 But things are about to get worse for her as gang member Kase (Shota Sometani) plans to steal a lot of drugs from their employers, framing her in the process with the help of detective Otomo (Nao Omori).